 Callum Wilson: Newcastle's £20m bid for Bournemouth striker accepted

-Newcastle's £20m bid for striker Callum Wilson has been accepted by Bournemouth.
+Callum Wilson has arrived in Newcastle and will undergo a medical on Monday ahead of a £20m move from Bournemouth.

+The 28-year-old striker flew from the south coast to Tyneside in Mike Ashley's private helicopter as he prepares to leave Bournemouth after six years following their relegation to the Sky Bet Championship.

-Aston Villa and Newcastle were locked in negotiations with Bournemouth on Saturday, both making offers for the 28-year-old striker.
+Aston Villa and Newcastle were locked in negotiations with Bournemouth on Saturday, with both having offers accepted.

 Transfer Centre LIVE!